Code-Institute-Submissions/the-shamans-cat/README.md

 * Testimonials 4 items which change from single column (mobile) double column (tablet) and 4 column (desktop).
 Demonstrates my credibility.

-* Gallery of 9 photos – Array of photos using Fancybox – Responsive across all devices.
-To attract interest showing pictures of Peru, my training etc. also gives credibility.

 #### Rates page